Good name | Good alternative | Avoid |

 is clearly the file that performs preprocessing for the analysis of eye-tracking data from experiment 1. - The full project should be accessible to all collaborators via the cloud, either using a version control platform (e.g., GitHub) or another cloud storage provider (e.g., Dropbox, Google Drive).

-- The revision history of all text and text-based documents (minimally, data, analysis code, and manuscript files) should be archived automatically.
-Automatic versioning is the key feature of all version control systems and is often included by cloud storage providers.
+- The revision history of all text and text-based documents (minimally, data, analysis code, and manuscript files) should be archived so that prior versions are accessible.

 Keeping these principles in mind, we discuss best practices for project organization, version control, and file naming.